SAN (FC, FCoE, NVMe/FC, iSCSI), RDM

 -

-For LUNs created prior to Data ONTAP 8.3, manually apply SLM by running the
+For LUNs created before Data ONTAP 8.3, manually apply SLM by running the

 lun mapping remove-reporting-nodes